Hamid-DUMIOT/Digital-Card-Sales-Optimization-Project/README.md

 To enhance the acquisition of new credit card customers through a data-driven approach by analyzing customer behavior and optimizing the digital sales strategy.
 Python with pandas , numpy, matplotlib & Seaborn.
-Churn client prediction with 2 ML models: Logistic Regression & XGBoost / imblearn pipeline for classification.
+Churn client prediction with a Logistic Regression model.